tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   consequences if a service owner creates a proxy certificate where the properties differ from the leaf certificate.
-Proxy certificates can be useful in controlled environments, but remain a risk in scenarios where the additional flexibility they provide are not necessary.
+Proxy certificates can be useful in controlled environments, but remain a risk in scenarios where the additional flexibility they provide is not necessary.
 For this reason,  delegated credentials have very restricted semantics that should not conflict with X.509 semantics.
 * Proxy certificates rely on the certificate path building process to establish